 - Stealing someone’s baby

 When workers are passionate about a project or area of expertise, or have devoted considerable time and energy to developing them, they naturally become possessive.
 If someone else even created the perception of trying to take away their time or resources devoted to that pet project or specialty, how else would we expect them to react?
 Intentionally trying to steal someone’s baby is more like cutthroat competition or bullying than stepping in a bear trap.
-The trap, however, is stealing (or giving the perception of trying to steal) the baby unwittingly.
+The trap, however, is unwittingly committing theft (or giving the perception of trying to steal the baby).
 This is one of the easier bear traps to dodge.
-First, before embarking on project or proposing a new idea, find out if someone already considers themselves the owner of that project or idea.
+First, before embarking on a project or proposing a new idea, find out if someone already considers themselves the owner of that project or idea.
 To avoid provoking their possessiveness, you can acknowledge their ownership, show respect for their expertise, and reassure them that you are interested in working on that project, not in taking it from them.
-In addition, if you are proposing a change to a project or method, make sure you are not asking someone to give up something they hold dear.
+In addition, if you are proposing a change to a project or method, make sure you are not asking someone to give up something they hold dear, or setting them up for bear trap #5.

 - Making someone look bad